ulinja/hyprpy/docs/source/hyprpy.api-reference.data.rst

 This is the component data reference, where you will all the available data attributes for the different components.

-Pyprland retrieves data about Hyprland components by talking to Hyprland's :class:`~pyprland.utils.sockets.CommandSocket`.
+Hyprpy retrieves data about Hyprland components by talking to Hyprland's :class:`~hyprpy.utils.sockets.CommandSocket`.
 The data retrieved from the socket arrives as JSON.
 This JSON data needs to be parsed, validated, and converted into python objects with proper attribute names.

-Pyprland leverages `Pydantic <https://docs.pydantic.dev/latest/>`_ under the hood to parse socket data into python objects.
+Hyprpy leverages `Pydantic <https://docs.pydantic.dev/latest/>`_ under the hood to parse socket data into python objects.
 This enables automatic model validation and serialization/deserialization of data, based purely on class structure and type annotations.